zhouyangchao/chash/README.md

 ##How to use
 * include chash.h
-* define some macros as interfaces and functions for comparison and callback like in chash_test.c
+* define some macros as interfaces and functions for comparison and callbacks like in chash_test.c

 ##Features
 ###user input comparison function